Sequensis/sequensis.github.io/_posts/2017-03-11-Error-Levels.md

 ### In conclusion..

 As mentioned throughout, how to use logging levels is not something that is completely concrete.
 In this article, I have explored my interpretation of what the levels mean and how to use them.
-This is from how I would use them in my job as a developer, but also from reading other peoples useage.
-Please send me any resources on the topic, or experiences that you have found useful.
+At Oakbrook I think Fatal, Error, Debug and Verbose are the most useful for us.

 ### References